 How do the pumpkin cookies taste?

 In a word, YUM!
-The sugar cookie is crisp and tasty and that chocolate icing gives a rich finish to every bite.
+The sugar cookie is crisp and tasty and the chocolate icing gives a rich finish to every bite.
 They are a double dose of sweet goodness.

-I guess I could eat one of these iced pumpkin cookies each day to go with whatever mood hits me, but I think I really oughta save them for the kids.
+I guess I could eat one of these iced pumpkin cookies each day to go with whatever mood hits me, but I think I really ought to save them for the kids.
 Maybe.
 Perhaps.
 What do you think?

 Calories in these Halloween pumpkin cookies